supple-kit/supple-css/lib/objects/layout/README.md

 ## Use

 A simple layout is easy to create.
 A layout container can have any number of child cells.
-When used with `.o-layout--fill` space is evenly distributed without need for `--o-layout-colspan` or sizing utilities.
+When used with `.o-layout--fill` space is evenly distributed without need for `--colspan` or sizing utilities.

 **Note** `.o-layout` only accepts `.o-layout__cell` as direct descendants.
 This keeps our layout nicely separated from other components.